 A centralized system doesn’t mean that all users should be granted access.
 For security reasons, employees should only have the appropriate access to documents needed for them to approve, review, and make any necessary changes.
 A document control system allows you to filter and secure data thus limiting visibility data to only what is relevant to each user.

 In conclusion, document control systems are put in place to ensure manufacturers are building products that are reliable and safe.
 ISO and FDA regulations are enforced to ensure that both process and documentation follow pre-approved methods.

 For a company to thrive, it needs to recognize that compliance is a necessary tool that will give it a competitive edge.
 Achieving and maintaining compliance ultimately leads to efficiency and better output.
-Having an automated digitized solution helps you achieve all that by eliminating manual processes that are prone to error, giving your ability to filter access, automate redundant processes, and ensuring the correct routing and workflows.
+Having an automated digitized solution helps you achieve all that by eliminating manual processes that are prone to error, giving your the ability to filter access, automate redundant processes, and ensure the correct routing and workflows.